Colin Kaepernick — a man I believe is well-intentioned.

-He started a revolution in the NFL by kneeling to protest an epidemic that, according to studies, did not exist.
+He started a revolution in the NFL by kneeling to protest an en masse epidemic that, according to studies, was not occurring.

 Many others followed suit.
-Hence, abysmal numbers for the NFL and an all-around mess.
+Hence, bad ratings for the NFL and a good sized mess.

 AP writer Paul Newberry wants Colin to have less time to protest and more time to run and toss a ball: He suggests the league’s social justice warriors go on strike until somebody — anybody — hires Kaepernick and fellow knee-taker Eric Reid.

 “Maybe a one-day sickout during training camp.
 Or kneeling en masse before the first game.
 Perhaps, as a last resort, they should consider an actual strike.”

 But that hasn’t offset the NFL’s bank account.
 Newberry believes Colin and Eric have been blocked out of the NFL due to the impact of their political activism:

 “[The league’s unwillingness to hire them] is a clear warning to [the NFL’s] employees that only so much social activism will be tolerated even while it feigns a sense of respecting their desire to protest during the national anthem.
 If the NFL were really concerned about its players, it wouldn’t be denying these two their well-earned right to make a living.
 Rest assured, history won’t be kind when it looks back on the way Kaepernick and Reid were treated by the NFL.”

 Therefore, if an average adult works from the ages of 25 to 75, Colin Kaepernick has already made 15 lifetime livings.

-Kaepernick agrees with Newberry’s assessment of the unfair NFL — he’s suing the league, and he may try to subpoena the President of the United States (read here).
+As for Newberry’s assessment of the unfair NFL, Colin agrees — he’s suing the league, and he may try to subpoena the President of the United States (read here).